Rhode Island Rams

 The Rhode Island Rams are the intercollegiate athletic programs that represent the University of Rhode Island, based in Kingston, Rhode Island, United States.
 The Rams compete in the NCAA's Division I as a member of the Atlantic 10 Conference.
 The football team, however, competes in the Coastal Athletic Association Football Conference of the NCAA's Football Championship Subdivision, as the A-10 does not sponsor football.

-The program's athletic director is Thorr Bjorn.
+The program's interim athletic director is Brittney Miles, after Thorr Bjorn stepped down to join the UMass athletic department.

 The school's colors are light blue (officially referred to as "Keaney blue"), white, and navy blue.
 The school's mascot is Rhody the Ram.
 It was chosen in 1923 as tribute to the school's agricultural history, making its first appearance in 1929.
 The school has not used a live ram since the introduction of "Rhody," a student in an anthropomorphic ram costume, in 1974.